 This course presents the methods of teaching science in the secondary school, placing emphasis upon the integration of the curriculum and the individual in a democracy.
 It seeks to provide experiences leading to the creation of dynamic classroom conditions for effective teaching - essentially a special methods course dealing with techniques and procedures on the high school level.
 Students will be required to prepare teaching units, lesson plans, examinations, and to observe classroom teaching in nearby schools.
 BI 590 3 hrs.
 ADVANCED ENVIRONMENTAL BIOLOGY An advanced study of specific ecological problems, research methodology and techniques, and solutions of local and national environmental problems.
+BI 591 3 hrs.
+ADVANCED ANATOMY AND PSYSIOLOGY This is a one-semester graduate course in Human Anatomy & Physiology.
+This course is designed to provide advanced concepts in human anatomy and physiology for students who plan to pursue careers in education, biology, biotechnology, medical technology, dentistry, physical therapy, nursing, or medicine.
 BI 597 3 hrs.
-SPECIAL RESEARCH PROJECT

-This course involves individual investigation of a specific problem in biology or related area.
+SPECIAL RESEARCH PROJECT This course involves individual investigation of a specific problem in biology or related area.
 This includes extensive survey of literature to write a professional paper based on research data.
-The student will work under the supervision of biology Faculty Research Advisor (FRA) and bound copies of the completed work will be submitted to the School of Graduate Studies as a requirement of Non-thesis M.S. degree program.
+The student will work under the supervision of biology Faculty Research Advisor (FRA) and bound copies of the completed work will be submitted to the Office of Graduate Studies as a requirement of Non-thesis M.S. degree program.
 Consent of the FRA is required.
 BI 598 3 hrs.
-BIOLOGY RESEARCH INSTRUMENTATION This is a laboratory-based course where students will learn the theory and practice behind techniques and instruments commonly used in modern biological research with special techniques and instruments commonly used in modern biological research with special emphasis on detection, quantification, and analysis of nucleic acids and proteins, enzymatic assays, fluorescent microscopy, cell structure, and aseptic technique.
+BIOLOGY RESEARCH INSTRUMENTATION This is a laboratory-based course where students will learn the theory and practice behind techniques and instruments commonly used in modern biological research with special emphasis on detection, quantification, and analysis of nucleic acids and proteins, enzymatic assays, fluorescent microscopy, cell structure, and aseptic technique.
 Students will learn basic experimental design and methods, and will be expected to present their experiences in a seminar format.
 Pre-requisites: BI 327, BI 327L, CH 330, CH 330L, or instructor's permission.
 BI 599 3 hrs.
 THESIS I This course is designed to prepare candidates for a Master of Science Degree Program.
 It assists students in preparing a research proposal that is a pre-requisite before beginning actual thesis research work.
 BI 600 3 hrs.
-THESIS II

-This course is required for students in the Master of Science Degree Program.
-Its main thrust is to assist students in preparing a written document of their research work in an acceptable thesis format.
-Students will defend their research work before the graduate committee.
+THEIS II This course is required for students in the Master of Science Degree Program.
+Its main thrust is to assist students in preparing a written document of their research the graduate committee.

+work in an acceptable thesis format.
+Students will defend their research work before